venusang/node-api/README.md

 # node-api
-My first hand at writing a Node.js API with Mongo and Express
+My first hand at writing a Node.js API with MongoDB and Express

 ## Build Setup
 ``` bash